‘Rage giving’: Charities can get a boost from current events, such as controversial Supreme Court rulings

 Rage giving isn’t limited to guns or abortion.
 Nor is it new.

-But there are many signs that the phenomenon grew ahead of, during, and after the heated 2016 and 2020 presidential elections.
-Many people who were concerned about immigration, civil rights, sexual assault, and harassment during those highly polarized periods sought out opportunities to give to nonprofits and political action committees as quick and easy ways to express their outrage.
+But there are many signs that the phenomenon grew ahead of, during and after the heated 2016 and 2020 presidential elections.
+Many people who were concerned about immigration, civil rights and sexual assault and harassment during those highly polarized periods sought out opportunities to give to nonprofits and political action committees as quick and easy ways to express their outrage.

 The ease and growth of online giving, up 42% in the three years ending in 2021, makes it simpler for rage givers to express their outrage.
 There’s no longer a need to mail a check or make a phone call.